-1 Functionality-Based Formation of Secondary Organic Aerosol from m-Xylene 2 Photooxidation 3 Yixin Li ^{1,2} , Jiayun Zhao 1 , Mario Gomez-Hernandez 1 , Michael Lavallee 3 , Natalie M. Johnson 4 , 4 and Renyi Zhang ^{1,3} 5 1 Department of Chemistry, Texas A&M University, College Station, TX 77843, USA 6 2 Department of Chemistry, University of California Irvine, Irvine, CA 92697, USA 7 3 Department of Atmospheric Sciences, Texas A&M University, College Station, TX 77843, 8 USA 9 4 Department of Environmental & Occupational Health, School of Public Health, Texas A&M 10 University, College Station, TX 77843, USA 11 ABSTRACT.
-Photooxidation of volatile organic compounds (VOCs) produces condensable 12 oxidized organics (COOs) to yield secondary organic aerosol (SOA), but the fundamental chemical 13 mechanism for gas-to-particle conversion remains uncertain.
-Here we elucidate the production of 14 COOs and their roles in SOA and brown carbon (BrC) formation from m-xylene oxidation by 15 simultaneous monitoring the evolutions of gas-phase products and aerosol properties in an 16 environmental chamber.
-Four COO types with the distinct functionalities of dicarbonyls, 17 carboxylic acids, polyhydroxy aromatics/quinones, and nitrophenols are identified from early- 18 generation oxidation, with the yields of 25%, 37%, 5%, and 3%, respectively.
-SOA formation 19 occurs via several heterogeneous processes, including interfacial interaction, ionic 20 dissociation/acid-base reaction, and oligomerization, with the yields of (20 \pm 4)% and (32 \pm 7)% 21 at 10% and 70% relative humidity (RH), respectively.
-Chemical speciation shows the dominant 22 presence of oligomers, nitrogen-containing organics, and carboxylates at high RH and 23 carboxylates at low RH.
+Abstract.
+Photooxidation of volatile organic compounds (VOCs) produces condensable oxidized organics (COOs) to yield secondary organic aerosol (SOA), but the fundamental chemical mechanism for gas-to-particle conversion remains uncertain.
+Here we elucidate the production of COOs and their roles in SOA and brown carbon (BrC) formation from m-xylene oxidation by simultaneously monitoring the evolution of gas-phase products and aerosol properties in an environmental chamber.
+Four COO types with the distinct functionalities of dicarbonyls, carboxylic acids, polyhydroxy aromatics/quinones, and nitrophenols are identified from early-generation oxidation, with the yields of 25 %, 37 %, 5 %, and 3 %, respectively.
+SOA formation occurs via several heterogeneous processes, including interfacial interaction, ionic dissociation/acid-base reaction, and oligomerization, with the yields of (20 ± 4) % and (32 ± 7) % at 10% and 70% relative humidity (RH), respectively.
+Chemical speciation shows the dominant presence of oligomers, nitrogen-containing organics, and carboxylates at high RH and carboxylates at low RH.
 The identified BrC includes N-heterocycles/N-heterochains and nitrophenols, as evident from reduced single scattering albedo.
 The measured uptake coefficient (γ) for COOs is dependent on the functionality, ranging from 3.7×10^{-4} to 1.3×10^{-2} .
-A functionality-based kinetic framework is developed to predict SOA production from the measurements of the concentrations and uptake coefficients for COOs, which well reproduces SOA formation from m-xylene oxidation.
+A functionality-based kinetic framework is developed to predict SOA production from the observed concentrations and uptake coefficients for COOs, which reproduces the measurement from m-xylene oxidation.
 Our results reveal that photochemical oxidation of m-xylene represents a major source for SOA and BrC formation under urban environments, because of its large abundance, high reactivity with OH, and high yields for COOs.